-A Columbia University (CU) Institutional Review Board (IRB) or a Columbia University Medical Center (CUMC) IRB [select CU or CUMC depending on which FWA# is listed on the grant application] will be serving as the Single IRB (sIRB) in this proposed multi-site study involving human subjects research.
+A Columbia University (CU) Institutional Review Board (IRB) will be serving as the Single IRB (sIRB) in this proposed multi-site study involving human subjects research.
 As the sIRB, CU/CUMC [select, as applicable] will fulfill the requirements set out in 45 CFR Part 46, and 21 CFR Parts 50, 56, 312, 600, 812, as applicable, by conducting initial and continuing reviews of protocols for all participating domestic sites, including amendments, unanticipated problems, protocol deviations, and required reporting to federal oversight agencies.
 The sIRB will also serve as the Privacy Board, as applicable, to fulfill the requirements of the HIPAA Privacy Rule for use or disclosure of protected health information for research purposes.

 The participating sites identified in the Project/Performance Site Locations section of this proposal have indicated their willingness to rely on CU/CUMC [as applicable] as the selected sIRB and the PI has obtained documentation of their agreement via [select: letter/note/email or some other means].
 In turn, the CU IRB has provided a Letter of Support indicating its commitment to serve as the sIRB.
+A copy of the Letter of Support is included with this attachment.

-At the time of award, CU/CUMC [select, as applicable] sIRB representatives will meet with the PI and Research Study Team to review their responsibilities, as outlined in the relevant Reliance/Authorization Agreements (AA), as well as CU's sIRB Policies.
+At the time of award, CU/CUMC [select, as applicable] sIRB representatives will meet with the PI and Research Study Team to review their responsibilities, as outlined in the relevant Reliance/Authorization Agreements (RA), as well as CU's sIRB Policies.
 It may be determined during this meeting that the use of the Streamlined, Multisite, Accelerated Resources for Trials (SMART) IRB Reliance platform, funded by the National Center for Advancing Translational Sciences (NCATS), is the most efficient model for implementing the authorization agreements among the participating sites.

-Prior to the signing of AAs between CU/CUMC [select, as applicable] and the participating sites, the sIRB will work with the PI and Research Study Team to ensure that the AA is signed by both institutions.
+Prior to the signing of RAs between CU/CUMC [select, as applicable] and the participating sites, the sIRB will work with the PI and Research Study Team to ensure that the RA is signed by both institutions.
 The PI will communicate the terms of the agreements with each participating site, with the sIRB providing further instructions as needed.
-The finalization of the AAs will be indicated by the signatures of the sIRB Institutional Official and each participating site's Institutional Official.
+The finalization of the RAs will be indicated by the signatures of the sIRB Institutional Official and each participating site's Institutional Official.

-Once AAs have been signed, the Lead PI and Research Study Team will be responsible for coordinating with its collaborators at the relying sites.
-As outlined in the AAs, the relying institutions will be expected to contact the Lead PI when there are study events, required reports, and other significant issues that must be reported to the sIRB.
+Once RAs have been signed, the Lead PI and Research Study Team will be responsible for coordinating with its collaborators at the relying sites.
+As outlined in the RAs, the relying institutions will be expected to contact the Lead PI when there are study events, required reports, and other significant issues that must be reported to the sIRB.
 The Lead PI will coordinate with the sIRB for guidance.
 The sIRB will offer, as needed, to communicate directly with the relying sites to resolve issues.

 The PI will obtain prior approval from NIH to request additional sites to the study.
-If approved, and these sites are using the same human subjects protocol, the PI will coordinate with the participating site to obtain a signed AA.
+If approved, and these sites are using the same human subjects protocol, the PI will coordinate with the participating site to obtain a signed RA.
 The same processes as described above will apply.

-The Columbia University Human Research Protection Office will maintain the signed Authorization Agreements and will provide copies to the relying sites.
+The Columbia University Human Research Protection Office will maintain the signed RAs and will provide copies to the relying sites.